-If at any time during the Term of this Settlement, TransCanada or a TTF member (the “Sponsor”) proposes to implement a new Service for the Mainline System that requires expedited approval the following approval process shall be utilized:
+If, at any time during the Term of this Settlement, TransCanada or a TTF member (the “Sponsor”) proposes to implement a new Service for the Mainline System that requires expedited approval the following approval process shall be utilized:

-(a) TransCanada at the request of the Sponsor shall send to the TTF members (by way of fax, e-mail, or NrG bulletin), a proposal setting out all of the terms and conditions of the new Service together with a possible vote notice, 15 business days prior to the TTF meeting at which the Sponsor proposes to set out the new Service.
+(a) TransCanada at the request of the Sponsor shall send to the TTF members (by way of e-mail), a proposal setting out all of the terms and conditions of the new Service together with a possible vote notice, 15 business days prior to the TTF meeting at which the Sponsor proposes to set out the new Service.

 (b) The new Service shall be discussed at the TTF meeting.
 If no further discussions with regard to the new Service are required and;